jseris/F1_Database/README.md

 <h1>Introduction</h1>

-<p style="font-size: 18px">Hello, welcome to my relational database architecture project.
+<p style="font-size: 18px">Hello, welcome to my relational database architecture project for GitHub.
 For this project, I focused on taking CSV files consisting of Formula One data and creating a MySQL database using Python.
 There was plenty to consider while working on this project, which I will highlight below.</p>

 <h1>Considerations</h1>